 All Interests: Liver Tumor, Ascites, Sarcoidosis, Cirrhosis, Liver Resection, Hypertension, Liver Cancer, Bile ...
 (Read more)

-Dr. Rafael Fleites is an adult gastroenterology specialist in Saint Cloud, FL, Tallahassee, FL, and Orlando, FL.
-He attended medical school at Thomas Jefferson University, Jefferson Medical College.
-He trained at Jackson Memorial Medical Center for residency.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Fleites takes.
-Dr. Fleites is affiliated with Osceola Regional Medical Center.
+Dr. Rafael Fleites practices adult gastroenterology in Saint Cloud, FL and Orlando, FL.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He attended Thomas Jefferson University, Jefferson Medical College for medical school and subsequently trained at Jackson Memorial Medical Center for residency.
+Dr. Fleites is professionally affiliated with Osceola Regional Medical Center.

 Relevant Interests: , gastrointestinal bleeding, stomach problems, small intestine disorders, irritable bowel syndrome (IBS), acid reflux (GERD)

 All Interests: Proctosigmoidoscopy, Irritable Bowel Syndrome, Small Intestine Disorders, Acid Reflux, Esophagus ...
 (Read more)